Bantayan Island Philippines Travel Guide

 The natural attractions of Bantayan Island offer opportunities for relaxation, adventure, and appreciation of its tropical environment.

-While the island's charm lies in its natural beauty, remember to visit sites like St. Peter and Paul Parish Church for a glimpse into its colonial past and the resilience of its people.
+While the island's charm lies in its natural beauty, make sure to tour sites like St. Peter and Paul Parish Church to see a little of its colonial past and the resilience of its people.

 Do not miss Kota Park in Madridejos for its historical watchtower and stunning panoramic views, especially at sunset.
 It symbolizes the island's defensive past.